 What solutions can businesses implement to address these challenges and run a D2C business model?

-What this crisis has made clear is that once stores do open, it will be to a very different environment.
-Most economists now agree that, even in the recovery phase, retail spend will be significantly depressed.
+What this crisis has made clear is that once stores do open, they will be in a very different environment.
+Most economists now agree that, even in the recovery phase, retail spending will be significantly depressed.
 Where growth does pick up, much will flow through digital channels and e-commerce adoption will continue to accelerate.

-By continuing to strengthen your ecommerce offering, you can future proof your business for the ‘new norm’ that many retailers will be experiencing into the near future.
+By continuing to strengthen your e-commerce offering, you can future-proof your business for the ‘new norm’ that many retailers will be experiencing in the near future.

 Many businesses work on a fixed route basis – which raises significant challenges and limitations for those dealing with business change or pivoting from B2B to D2C.

 Dynamic routes allow businesses to plan routes daily, weekly, monthly, or however frequently they require a dynamic schedule.
 Route optimisation systems use algorithms which produce efficient and reliable routes, fast.
 Taking into account traffic conditions and known roadworks, as well as vehicle capacities, live order volumes and delivery time windows.